How cannabis legalization is changing journalism

 On a cold February evening, close to 50 people from all walks of the journalism industry gathered to discuss an unlikely combination: journalism and weed.

 As it turns out, weed journalism is growing as fast as the legal weed industry itself.
-Topics in weed journalism are broad and range from the serious, such as sexual assault in the cannabis industry, to lighter issues, such as the surprisingly heated debate surrounding semantics and terminology within the business and among the journalists who report on it.
+Topics in weed journalism are broad and range from serious ones, such as sexual assault in the cannabis industry, to lighter issues, such as the surprisingly heated debate surrounding semantics and terminology within the business and among the journalists who report on it.

 Manisha Krishnan, a VICE reporter and what looked to be the youngest member of the panel, ironically has been covering cannabis longer than any of the other panelists.
 She says that the most interesting part of her time reporting on cannabis has been watching it transition from “a black market, kind of counter culture beat, to it becoming this regulated industry… and seeing it become so corporate, and so much less cool.”

-Everyone on the panel agreed that given how young the cannabis industry is, there is an increased level of importance and responsibility among them to not take press releases from cannabis companies at face value.
+Everyone on the panel agreed that because the cannabis industry is so young, there is an increased level of importance and responsibility among journalists to not take press releases from cannabis companies at face value.

-Another key issue raised in the panel was whether media outlets were becoming too pro-cannabis in the age of legalization, and not doing their due diligence.
+Another key issue raised in the panel was whether media outlets were not doing their due diligence and becoming too pro-cannabis in the age of legalization.

 Armina Ligaya, a business reporter with the Canadian Press, doesn’t believe the risk lies in being pro-cannabis, but pro-industry.
 However, she notes that even with the risk of journalists becoming pro-industry, that the legalization of cannabis will ultimately be a positive for journalism.
 Ligaya says it will begin to “shine a light” on topics ranging from the science of cannabis to understanding just how profitable the industry can be.

-The moderator of the panel, Vanmala Subramaniam, pushed the subject further and wondered if what is happening in journalism now for cannabis happened for journalists back in post alcohol prohibition days.
+The moderator of the panel, Vanmala Subramaniam, pushed the subject further and wondered if what is happening in journalism now for cannabis happened to journalism back in the post-prohibition days of alcohol.
 She notes an increase in studies showing alcohol’s potential harm, and wonders if the future of cannabis might be similar.

 Mark Rendell, a cannabis-business reporter with the Globe and Mail, believes that the biggest risk around using cannabis isn’t from biased reporting, but the unsubstantiated claims made by the public.
 An example he mentioned was the rise in the promotion of CBD as a “cure-all” drug and the lack of scientific sources that back up any of the medical claims made by people promoting cannabis.